opengate

 Implementation is where CRM budgets break.
 A platform that costs a modest annual subscription can easily require implementation labor that exceeds the first three years of subscription fees combined.
 This happens because CRM implementation is not software installation — it is business process engineering.
 Every pipeline stage, every automation rule, every custom field represents a decision about how the business operates.

 These decisions require discovery workshops, stakeholder alignment, iterative configuration, and testing.
 Internal teams contribute significant hidden labor: sales managers defining pipeline logic, operations staff mapping workflows, IT teams handling integrations.
 Organizations consistently underestimate this because they plan for configuration and encounter transformation.
 The most reliable budgeting approach is to estimate implementation at 1.5 to 3 times the first-year subscription cost, depending on process complexity and number of integrations.
+The stakes are not theoretical: Gartner has long estimated that a large share of CRM projects fail to meet their objectives, and the failures cluster not in the software but in exactly these implementation decisions — scope, process design, and integration.
+In the Kazakhstani market the integration count is the single biggest swing factor, because a 1С sync and a Kaspi connector each turn a configuration task into a custom-development task with its own testing and maintenance tail.

 Data Migration